 Dodge Durango owners have reported 66 problems related to engine failure (under the engine and engine cooling category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Dodge Durango based on all problems reported for the Durango.

 My 2004 Dodge Durango suffered the catastrophic engine failure due to hydrolock from the poor cowl design.
 I live in bear country, if this had happened while I was in a remote area I could have easily been stranded with 800lbs of claws and teeth.
 I started the motor in my driveway during a light rain shower only to hear an obvious problem in the engine, it ran for 5 seconds then died.
 Plenty of vehicles have been affected by this issue, but no recall has been issued.
 The 2012 hemi had a very similar issue and a recall was issued.